ethantkoenig/lotsoffiles2/content/other/commander.md

 ## Definition: ##

-the term "commander" refers to a leader of an army who is responsible for leading and commanding a certain group of soldiers.
+The term "commander" refers to a leader of an army who is responsible for leading and commanding a certain group of soldiers.

 * A commander could be in charge of a small group of soldiers or a large group, such as a thousand men.
 * This term is also used to refer to Yahweh as the commander of angel armies.